 Whitewashed cottages with thatched roofs, roses curling around broekie lace, quiet country roads, views of mountains and vineyards.
 It’s as peaceful a village scene in South Africa as you could hope for.
-But don’t be fooled into thinking there’s nothing to do.
+But don’t think there’s nothing to do.
 Here are 20 things to do in McGregor in Route62’s Robertson valley.

 That it's off the beaten track and there’s no through-road to anywhere has helped McGregor to preserve its village atmosphere, its 19th century architecture.